 This article describes an action research project whose goal is to stimulate change in a university hospital environment.
 The project is part of an EU funded project called KASK Innovation, which aims to exploit the potential for innovation of the public health sector in Scandinavia, primarily through user-driven and employee-driven innovation.
 The approach is action oriented and aims at producing both knowledge and change.
-A well defined process, including a self-assessment model, was developed and labelled the Innovation Engine, with the purpose of stimulating change.
+A well-defined process, including a self-assessment model, was developed and labelled the Improvement Engine, with the purpose of stimulating change.
 Questions raised in the self-assessment models, such as the Malcolm Baldrige National Quality Award (MBNQA) model, were used as catalysis at workshops involving the participants and one of the authors (KS).
-The purpose of this article is to describe how an Innovation Engine can be used in order to stimulate change and what experience and results it can generate.
-In particular, the Strengths, Weaknesses, Opportunities and Threats, (SWOT) (Johnson et al., 1989) of the intervention are analyzed and mapped with the use of Pettigrew's strategic change model on context, process and content (Pettigrew, 1987).
+The purpose of this article is to describe how an Improvement Engine can be used in order to stimulate change and what experience and results it can generate.
+In particular, the Strengths, Weaknesses, Opportunities and Threats, (SWOT) (Johnson et al., 1989) of the methodology are analysed and mapped with the use of Pettigrew's strategic change model (Pettigrew, 1987).
+This model recognizes that the outcome of change initiatives depend on content, but also on context and process.
+Pettigrew used these perspectives to understand strategic change, hence the name of the model, but they are equally relevant for other change initiatives.
+Armenakis and Bedeian (1999) identified the same three themes when investigating organizational change research.
+Most previous research has focused on the content or the process, with the context lacking its share of attention (Herold et al., 2007).

-The following parts of the article cover a short presentation of how the Innovation Engine was developed.
-The methodological aspects are described, and the results section consists of one part that gives the results at the healthcare unit that have used the Innovation Engine.
-The second part of the results presents the participants' opinions about using the Innovation Engine.
-Finally, some general discussion and conclusions are given with regard to content, context and process, in developing and evaluating a change initiative with the use of an Innovation Engine.
+The following parts of the article cover a short presentation of how the Improvement Engine was developed.
+The methodological aspects are described, and the results section consists of one part that gives the results at the healthcare unit that have used the Improvement Engine.
+The second part of the results presents the participants'

+experiences of using the Improvement Engine.
+Finally, some general discussion and conclusions are given with regard to content, context and process, in developing and evaluating a change initiative with the use of an Improvement Engine.

-The development of the Innovation Engine
+The development of the Improvement Engine

-The Innovation Engine was developed primarily on the basis of the pre-understanding of one of the authors (KS) who had been a consultant for twelve years in the area of change management.
-One particular experience was that change is often initiated from the top and then implemented in or forced upon the organization.
-The starting point of the Innovation Engine was to turn this upside down and find a way to produce change from the bottom up by utilizing the drive and motivation of the employees.
-The methodology was taken forward in a continuous dialogue with healthcare professionals and was labeled the Innovation Engine in consensus with the professionals.
-The label is shared with many other kinds of tools used to stimulate some kind of innovation.
-A number of different principles to support change were included when the Innovation Engine was developed.
-The principles were incremental change, self-assessment, everyone's involvement and learning.
+The Improvement Engine was developed primarily on the basis of the preunderstanding of one of the authors (KS) who had been a consultant for twelve years in the area of change management.
+One particular experience was that change is often initiated from the top and then implemented in or forced upon the organization (Elg et al., 2011).
+The starting point of the Improvement Engine was to turn this upside down and find a way to produce change from the bottom up by utilizing the drive and motivation of the employees (Amabile et al., 2005).
+The methodology was taken forward in a continuous dialogue with healthcare professionals.
+Four different principles to support change were included when the Improvement Engine was developed.
+The principles were everyone's involvement, incremental change, selfassessment and learning.
+Extensive research has already been performed on the separate principles, but the combination, e.g. self-assessment combined with everyone's involvement, has not been as thoroughly investigated.